-- 1. High quality residential development will be supported for up to 12 dwellings on the site shown on Map 16 where the proposals demonstrate; - a) a layout that reinforces the positive character attributes of Church End Character Area; and - b) the use of materials and a narrow colour palette that compliments that Character Area; and - c) that buildings have active frontages that overlook Stockwith Road; and - d) the front boundary includes a low wall or native hedge species that creates private space to allow for the planting of native trees and shrubs; and - e) boundaries to the open countryside should be in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; and - f) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated.
-Proposals will be required to manage surface water through keeping to a minimum the creation of non-permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity; and - g) with visibility splays ensuring safe access to Stockwith Lane in accordance with NCC Highway standards.
+Neighl bourhood Plan Policy 12: Land east of Stockwith Road 1.
+High quality residential development will be supported for approximately 12 dwellings on the site shown on Map 21 where the proposals demonstrate; a) a layout that reinforces the positive character attributes of Church End Character Area; and b) the use of materials and a narrow colour palette that compliments that Character Area; and c) that buildings have active frontages that overlook Stockwith Road; and d) the front boundary includes a low wall or native hedge species that creates private space to allow for the planting of native trees and shrubs; and e) boundaries to the open countryside should be in the form of hedges or low walls/fences that allows for a soft transition to the open countryside; and f) a flood risk assessment has been undertaken which establishes that the proposed development would not give rise to an increased risk of surface water flooding either on the site or in the vicinity which cannot be effectively mitigated.
+Proposals should manage surface water through keeping to a minimum the creation of non- permeable areas and the incorporation of SuDS, which mimic natural drainage patterns, are appropriate to the existing landscape character, are designed to improve water quality, contribute towards water recharge and improve biodiversity; and g) the incorporation of visibility splays to Stockwith Road in accordance with County Council highway standards.

-NP23 Land east of Brickenhole Lane
+Land east of Brickenhole Lane

-- 228 This 0.39 hectare site is outside but contiguous with the 2011 Development Boundary on the site's northern edge.
+- 227 This 0.39 hectare site is outside but contiguous with the 2011 Development Boundary on the site's northern edge.
 Brickenhole Lane is a single width country lane bounded by mature hedgerows.
-The site is on the periphery of the High Street Character Area. - 229 To the north and south of the site are properties.
-The western edge is bounded by Brickenhole Lane and the eastern edge backs on to a succession of fields and areas open spaces. - 230 This site is in the wider setting of the Church of St Mary Magdalene (grade I listed) and affords views towards the tower.
-The conservation officer identified a need for the layout to be punctuated with gaps in between the houses to allow views of the Grade 1 church. - 231 Part of the site is moderately affected by the risk of surface water run-off. (see Map 6) - 232 Highway improvements will be required to Brickenhole Lane to allow safe movement of vehicles and pedestrians.
+The site is on the periphery of the High Street Character Area. - 228 To the north and south of the site are properties.
+The western edge is bounded by Brickenhole Lane and the eastern edge backs on to a succession of fields and areas of open space. - 229 This site is in the wider setting of the Church of St Mary Magdalene (grade I listed) and affords views towards the tower.
+The conservation officer identified a need for the layout to be punctuated with gaps in between the houses to allow views of the Grade 1 church. - 230 Part of the site is moderately affected by the risk of surface water run-off. (see Map 6) - 231 Highway improvements will be required to Brickenhole Lane to allow safe movement of vehicles and pedestrians. - 232 66% of the community supported the development of this site. - 233 The Site Assessment assessed the site scoring it 5 'greens'; it would not negatively impact on landscape character, there were no neighbouring land uses that would conflict with residential development, it would not exacerbate flood risk issues and it has community support.